jurteam/platform/README.md

     $ cd ..
     $ npm run migrate-contracts

-Once contracts is migrated and available on your local network you should Mint a couple of Token.
-To do it you can use the last test available under **protocol** folder (`protocol/test/07_mint_tokens.js`).
+Once the contracts are migrated and are available on your local network you should Mint some tokens.
+To do that, you can use the last test available under **protocol** folder (`protocol/test/07_mint_tokens.js`).

-> Please use `truffle network` command to look at token address for minting (edit test file at row 17) and token adding in _Metamask_ extension.
+> Please use the `truffle network` command to look at token address for minting (edit test file at row 17) and token adding in _Metamask_ extension.

 ### 4. Docker Environment for API